Vengeance (2001): Storylines

 Angle, who became a fan favorite as a result of Austin's treachery, immediately began challenging Austin for the WWF Championship.
-His first chance came at SummerSlam, which Angle won by disqualification allowing Austin to retain the title.
-At Unforgiven in September, Angle forced Austin to submit to his ankle lock and won the WWF Championship in front of his hometown fans in Pittsburgh.
+His first chance came at SummerSlam, which Angle won by disqualification, allowing Austin to retain the title.
+At Unforgiven in September, Angle forced Austin to submit to his ankle lock, and won the WWF Championship in front of his hometown fans in Pittsburgh.
 Austin demanded a rematch, claiming his hand was under the ropes when he tapped out, and received it on the October 8, 2001 edition of Raw.
-Austin regained the title when William Regal, the WWF Commissioner and special enforcer, attacked Angle and joined The Alliance.
+Austin regained the title when William Regal, the WWF Commissioner, and special enforcer, attacked Angle, and joined The Alliance.

-Three weeks later Angle successfully defended the WCW United States Championship against Regal.
-Angle later joined The Alliance during a WrestleMania X-Seven rematch between Vince McMahon and then-WCW owner Shane McMahon, he interfered seemingly to aid Vince but instead struck the members of team WWF with a steel chair.
-However, McMahon revealed that he had planted a "mole" in The Alliance and Angle revealed himself to be that person at Survivor Series, which led to the leading to the aforementioned events involving Flair and Austin.
+Three weeks later, Angle successfully defended the WCW United States Championship against Regal.
+Angle later joined The Alliance during a WrestleMania X-Seven rematch between Vince McMahon, and then-WCW owner Shane McMahon, he interfered seemingly to aid Vince, but instead struck the members of the team representing WWF with a steel chair.
+However, McMahon revealed that he had planted a "mole" in The Alliance, and Angle revealed himself to be that person at Survivor Series, which led to the leading to the aforementioned events involving Flair, and Austin.